Evil-d0Zz/Evil-d0Zz/README.md

 <div align=justify>
 Hello World!
 I'm Paulo Oliveira, high school student.
 Currently, I work with projects that involve the development of solutions for the area of information security.
-My main programming language is Python, I also program a little in bash.
+My main programming language is Python and I currently study Rust, I also program a little in bash.
 I stand for free, open and clean code.
 </div>

  ---